peterchen-cp/winapi-devinterface-ids/README.md

 The device class ID's that can be used with it are spread out all over the Windows Driver Kit (WDK).

-It took me a while to gather a list of them, so I wanted to extract them and makke them findable
+It took me a while to gather a list of them, so I wanted to extract them and make them findable